camwestwood/xapi/recipes/vle/assignment-graded.md

 ```

 ### Context
-Common entity context: based on ContextC in the [common structures](/common_structures.md#contexta) page.
+The context for assignment graded is based on contextA on the [common structures](/common_structures.md#contexta), except an instructor may be present.

 <table>
 <tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>